MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/query-options.md

 ```

 ## Invoking query options directly
-There are scenarios where we are unable to use `EnableQuery` attribute e.g When inside the controller method, we are getting data from multiple sources and we would want that data to be processed before it's returned to the controller method.
+There are scenarios where we are unable to use `EnableQuery` attribute.
+For example, if our controller fetches data from multiple data sources and not just a single `IQueryable`, we may want to control how the query options are applied and process the data before it's returned by the controller.

-We use the `ODataQueryOptions.ApplyTo` method to apply the required query options.
+We use the [ODataQueryOptions.ApplyTo](/dotnet/api/microsoft.aspnet.odata.query.odataqueryoptions.applyto) method to apply the required query options.

+[ODataQueryOptions<`TEntity`>](/dotnet/api/microsoft.aspnet.odata.query.odataqueryoptions-1) can be used an argument in a controller method.

 ### SelectExpand query
 ```csharp